Psychiatric Mental Health Nurse Practitioner Residency Program

 - Training domains include:

 Clement J. Zablocki VA Medical Center is a vibrant class 1A VHA Medical Center that provides many health care services to Veterans from diverse cultural and socioeconomic backgrounds.
 On the main campus in Milwaukee, there are 196 inpatient care beds (inclusive of 34 mental health beds and spinal cord injury), 113 Community Living Center, 9 Transitional care, and 125 Domiciliary beds.
 Our facility includes three Community Based Outpatient Clinics (CBOCs) in Appleton, Union Grove, Cleveland, and a Health Care Center (HCC) in Green Bay, Wisconsin, and all offer MH services.
-In FY 2018, our inpatient areas admitted approximately 9,000 Veterans (1600 in MH); the outpatient clinics saw over 824,000 Veterans (83,000 in MH); and the CBOCs experienced over 120,000 visits (over 27,000 in MH)
+In FY 2022, our inpatient areas admitted approximately 7985 Veterans (1555 in MH).
+MH professionals provided Veteran care for 1204 visits in the ED and 2820 visits in urgent care.
+The outpatient clinics saw over 797,000 Veterans (67,586 in MH); and the CBOCs experienced over 274,000 visits (over 31,718 in MH)

 The Zablocki VAMC is located on 245 acres just west of downtown Milwaukee, WI.
 Originally established in 1867, we are one of the oldest VA sites in the country.

-- Recent graduate (within 12 months) of a master’s or doctoral NP program accredited by CCNE or the ACEN
+- Be a recent graduate (within 12 months) of a master's, post-master's certificate, or doctoral level NP program accredited by CCNE or the ACEN.

 - Pass a background/security investigation as required by the Veterans Health Administration

-- COVID vaccination is a requirement for this residency
+- Pass pre-trainee physical examination.
+Random drug testing may be required.
+COVID vaccination is a requirement for this residency.

-- Resident trainee appointments are for 1 year and 1 day to accrue benefits, including health insurance
+- Resident trainee appointments are for 2080 program hours to accrue benefits, including health insurance.

 - Cover letter, including why you are interested in this Residency program